dtseto/ExhaleGUIApp/README.md

 Advanced Features

-Parallel conversions: Adjust in Settings → Advanced (default: 2) Metadata preservation: Enable in Settings → General Source file deletion: Enable with caution in Settings → General
+Parallel conversions: Adjust in Settings → Advanced (default: 2) (note exhale is not multithreaded so only multiple files sped up not one)
+Metadata preservation: Enable in Settings → General Source file deletion: Enable with caution in Settings → General